Families First Coronavirus Response Act

 Pay During Leave:

 During the sick leave, the employer must generally pay employees their regular rate of pay (as defined by the Fair Labor Standards Act) or the applicable minimum wage, whichever is higher, up to a maximum of $511 per day (and a total of $5,110).
-However, leave to care for an individual on quarantine/isolation/self-quarantine or to care for a child whose school or daycare is closed or whose childcare provider is unavailable may be compensated at 2/3 of the employee's regular rate of pay, up to a maximum of $200 per day (and a total of $2,000).
+However, leave to care for an individual on quarantine/isolation/self-quarantine or to care for a child whose school or daycare is closed or whose childcare provider is unavailable may be compensated at 2/3 of the employee's regular rate of pay (or the applicable minimum wage if higher), up to a maximum of $200 per day (and a total of $2,000).

 For employees with variable work schedules, the determination of hours to be paid is based on the average hours the employee was scheduled per day over the six-month period ending on the date on which the employee takes such leave, including hours for which the employee took leave of any type.
 If the employee does not have six-months of work history with the employer, hours are based on the employee's reasonable expectation at the time of hire of the average hours the employee would normally be scheduled to work.

 Employers must post a notice describing the paid leave requirements in a conspicuous place on their premises.
 Click here to download the notice.
-For telecommuting employees, an employer may satisfy this requirement by emailing or direct mailing this notice to employees, or posting this notice on an employee information website, according to the DOL's guidance.
+For teleworking employees, an employer may satisfy this requirement by emailing or direct mailing this notice to employees, or posting this notice on an employee information website.